sergvillegas/nyctaxi-airflow/README.md

 It will also create a config.csv file `projects/nyctaxi/config/config.csv` to keep a record of the files it can't find and which it will need to look for on the next run.

+The pq folder `projects/nyctaxi/tripdata/pq` contains the data in Parquet format.

 The out folder `projects/nyctaxi/out/` contains the results for this query:
 - The average distance driven by yellow and green taxis per hour

-And the pq folder `projects/nyctaxi/tripdata/pq` contains the data in Parquet format.

 ## Future Updates